- Tendering has traditionally been the main way the NSW Government approaches the market.

-- The details of any tender must be published on eTendering.
+- The details of each NSW Government tender and how to apply must be published on eTendering.

-- They must also keep the tender open for a minimum period of time, depending on its nature.
+- Tenders must remain open for a minimum period of time, depending on the nature of the tender.

 How the NSW Government runs tenders